Weekdays are work days for most of North Carolina’s residents. And a work day means that garbage trucks will be on the streets.

 - Garbage truck driver neglecting safety procedures in order to complete his route early

-Seeking justice for your injuries
+Seeking Justice for your Injuries

-A garbage truck accident in New Hanover County is like any other North Carolina traffic accident with a commercial vehicle.
+A garbage truck accident in New Hanover County is like any other North Carolina auto accident with a commercial vehicle.
 A negligent truck driver—and often the waste management company that employs him—can be held liable for all injuries that result from the incident, including:

 - Medical expenses